tsherif/space-shooter.c/ARCHITECTURE.md

 #### Interface

-To simplify calculations in the game layer, I defined coordinates in `space-shooter.c` in terms of a rectangular canvas of 320 x 180 pixels, with (0, 0) at the top-left.
-Mapping this space to the window's dimensions is done in `renderer_beforeFrame()` via `glScissor` and `glViewport` calls which draw gray bars around the game canvas to ensure the aspect ratio doesn't change if the window is resized.
+To simplify calculations in the game layer, I define coordinates in `space-shooter.c` in terms of a rectangular canvas of 320 x 180 pixels, with (0, 0) at the top-left.
+Mapping this space to the window's dimensions is done in `renderer_beforeFrame()` via `glScissor` and `glViewport` calls which draw gray bars around the game canvas to ensure the aspect ratio doesn't change when the window is resized.

 `game_draw()` calls `renderer_beforeFrame()` once and then passes the `Renderer_List` mixin of each `Entity_List` to the rendering layer in a call `renderer_draw()`.